Teo-space/VRCSharp/README.md

 # VRCSharp
- A C# wrapper for VRChat's library
+ A C# wrapper for VRChat's API